Mars (Liyao) Gao

 [Mar.
 2025]

-with Shallow Recurrent Decoder Networks" with isotropic flow and convex loss landscape visualization is now available on arXiv!
+Our newest work "Sparse identification of nonlinear dynamics and Koopman operators with Shallow Recurrent Decoder Networks" with isotropic flow and convex loss landscape visualization is now available on arXiv!
 [Website] [Colab] [Github]

 [Oct.
 2024]